TurBoss/blt/doc/parseargs.rst

     **-default** *string*
       Specifies the default value for arguments.
-This is the value of arguments if they are not specified.  *String* is an arbitrary text string.
+This is the value of optional arguments if they are not specified on the command line.
+      *String* is an arbitrary text string.
+It does not have to match the type of the argument.
 The default is "".

     **-description** *string*
       Specifies the description for the command that is displayed in the